-The “Are you OK?”
-Program allows senior citizens and others to register for an automated call from the Department of Public Safety to check on their welfare.
+The CARE Program allows senior citizens and others to register for an automated call from the Department of Public Safety to check on their welfare.
 Subscribers may direct the frequency, days of week, and time of days for the calls.
 Should the subscriber not respond to their call, a telecommunicator will follow up and will send an officer to check on the subscriber.

 Here you can view more information and browse registration forms (PDF).

 Con Games & the Elderly

 Crime is a frightening problem, especially for senior Citizens.
 As a senior Citizen, you may be worried about burglary, fraud, muggings, and purse snatching.
 But, you don't have to feel helpless!
 You can learn how to reduce your chances of becoming a victim of crime.
 You can start by learning some basic prevention information.
 For example, it helps to know: how criminals operate and how to make crime difficult.
 Remember, you don't necessarily need physical strength, agility, speed, or expensive security devices.
 You do need to be alert, cautious and confident.
 These are the types of issues discussed in the program entitled "Con Games and the Elderly", offered by the Jacksonville Police Community Services.